Citroën C1 hatchback - Interior & comfort

-Step from a Volkswagen up! into the Citroen C1 and there’s an obvious drop in quality that you’ll notice the minute you close the Citroen’s door.
-Settle into the driver’s seat and it doesn’t take long to notice that the cheap-feeling plastics are less sturdy than the ones used in the Skoda and its SEAT and VW sister models, too.
+Step from a Hyundai i10 into the Citroen C1 and there’s an obvious drop in quality that you’ll notice the minute you close the Citroen’s door.
+Settle into the driver’s seat and it doesn’t take long to notice that the cheap-feeling plastics are less sturdy than the ones used in the Hyundai, or the Kia Picanto or Volkswagen up!.

 In city traffic, the C1’s soft suspension setup pays dividends by soaking up lumps, bumps and broken surfaces impressively, but it’s not as accomplished as the more comfortable Hyundai i10.

 Where the C1 really loses out is motorway refinement.
 It’s significantly better than the old model, but it can’t match the Volkswagen up!’s quiet interior, which remains subdued even at motorway speeds.

 Citroen C1 dashboard

 In the up!, Volkswagen has managed to create an interior and dashboard that feel well built, but are also cool enough to appeal to younger buyers.
 The initial C1 range didn't really achieve this, so Citroen added colourful dashboard options to try and boost the car's appeal with first-time buyers.
 All C1 models have plenty of coloured plastics and various trim options that look nice, but it simply doesn’t match the quality of the Volkswagen up! or Hyundai i10.
 The Citroen’s dashboard is also less clearly laid-out than the up!’s, which features simple, intuitive controls.